atecon/kmeans/src/kmeans_help.md

 kmeans_fit (const list xlist, const int n_clusters[2::2], bundle opts[null])
 ```

 Execute the kmeans algorithm and estimate the clusters.
+It is required that `xlist` does not contain missing values.
+So, please make sure to clean the data before calling this function.

 **Arguments:**